-Peraphan is a Senior Researcher fellow of On the Move – Mobility in transition Project at Nijmegen School of Management, Radboud University, the Netherlands.
+Peraphan is an assistant professor and senior research fellow of On the Move – Mobility in transition Project at Nijmegen School of Management, Radboud University, the Netherlands.

 Research & Professional highlights

 • Planning and policymaking to support implementations of smart mobility concepts and the transition toward a sustainable transport system

 • A system and participatory approach to transport research,

 • Experienced in working with interdisciplinary teams, in organising educational workshops, living lab, collaborative platform, creative group facilitation, and outreach activities.